Romantic Alentejo Bike Tour

 - Experienced guides

-- Daily snacks and refreshments (energy bars, fruit etc and drinks)
+- Daily snacks and refreshments (muesli bars, fruit etc and drinks)

 2 leaders with full van support to pick up souvenirs, provide refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
 1 leader cycles with the group